 All questions regarding on-campus housing should be directed to the Office of Residential Life at 212-636-7100 or [email protected]

-Students also use a range of other web-based services such as Craigslist or Street Easy to locate housing.
-Students should be cautious when using these websites to avoid being scammed, particularly if they are not present in New York to view an apartment before committing to it.
+Options and resources for housing unrelated to Fordham are linked below.
+Students should be cautious when using these websites to avoid scams, particularly if they are not present in New York to view an apartment before committing to it.